george24601/notes/java/jvm/gc.md

 local method stack, referred by JNI

-so gc root exists in method area, stack, and local method area - referenced by GC roots will not be GCed
+so gc root exists in method area, stack, and local method area - referenced by GC roots will not be GCed.  can GC root be on heap too?

+gc uses a daemon thread inside JVM

+if an implementation uses a mark and sweep algorithm, it must be able to mark an object as referenced or unreferenced.
+For each unreferenced object, it may also need to indicate whether or not the object's finalizer has been run.
+As with thread locks, this data may be kept separate from the object image.